 What are the Warning Signs of Meth Abuse?

 In the past, meth was considered more of a rural drug because of the natural presence of all the ingredients required in the cooking of meth.
 However, recent studies indicate that meth is now being used more in cities than in rural areas.

 Crystal Meth is one of the most abused hard drugs in the world, and in the United States alone, the figure has reached 1.5 million people who are abusing meth, and that number is on the rise.
 Several warning signs are visible amongst meth addicts and indicate that the user may be abusing this substance.
 Some of the most common indicators are:

 - Skin Acne: Methamphetamine addicts commonly get acne rashes and pick at their skin.
-The marks caused by picking at the skin look similar to a severe case of acn.
+The marks caused by picking at the skin look similar to a severe case of acne.

 - Crawling of the skin: Meth addicts frequently complain of crawling skin, which is a disease known as formication.

-- Baldness: An individual who over uses meth (not many people use meth lightly) will have a low level of nutrition in the body which could be a reason for hair loss.
+- Baldness or bald patches: An individual who overuses meth (not many people use meth lightly) will have a low level of nutrition in the body, which could be a reason for hair loss.

-- Tooth decay: This is another common sign, usually termed as meth-mouth in which the addicted person suffers from loss or damage of teeth.
+- Tooth decay: This is another common sign, usually termed meth-mouth, in which the addicted person suffers from loss or damage of teeth.

-- Euphoria and mysterious sense of hurry in everything
+- Euphoria and a mysterious sense of hurry in everything

 - Imbalanced rate of heartbeat and damaged respiration system